connxio/docs/docs/integrations/transformation/code-components.md

 }
 ```

-After writing and testing your component you need to create the dll file itself.
-The easiest way to do this is simply by building you code (which it should have done automatically by now).
-You will find you dll file inside a folder looking something like this: `...\MyProject\bin\Debug\net8.0\bin\MyProject.dll`.
+After writing and testing your component, build the project to generate the DLL.
+Typical output path: `...\MyProject\bin\Debug\net10.0\bin\MyProject.dll`.

 ## Zipped Code Components

-The standard code components do not support NuGet packages beyond the standard installed System packages.
-We've made an exception for some packages, but self-made or exotic packages will not work.
-To solve this issue we've added a new type of code component that runs in its own environment.
-We call this new type of code component Zip Components.

-Zip Components are a little different from the standard Code Components and subsequently require a few special changes to your project to work.
+Standard code components support system packages and a limited set of additional NuGet packages.
+For custom or unsupported dependencies, use Zip Components, which run in their own environment.

 :::warning Warning!
-If you don't need any special NuGets outside the ones supported by the Standard Code Components, we still recommend using the Standard version.
-It's faster and easier for CX to handle.
-Only use Zip Components when you need the NuGet functionality.
+Use the standard component type unless you specifically need unsupported NuGet dependencies.
+It is faster and easier to manage.
 :::

 ### Requirements

 #### Step 1

-Make a standard Code Component as usual with the [guide](#creating-a-component) above.
+Create a standard code component first by following [Creating a component](#creating-a-component).

 #### Step 2

-Edit the _.csproj_ that contains the component and change the `PackageReference` for the `Connxio.Transformation` NuGet package so it looks like this:
+Edit the component `.csproj` and change the `Connxio.Transformation` reference to:

 ```xml
 <PackageReference Include="Connxio.Transformation" Version="0.1.6">